Real $K$-Theory for $C^*$-Algebras: Just the Facts: Introduction

-As their paper was about to appear, Atiyah's student R. Wood produced \cite{Wood} a proof of the Periodicity Theorem.
+As their paper was about to appear, Atiyah's student R. Wood produced (1966)\cite{Wood} a proof of the Periodicity Theorem along the lines suggested by ABS, where Clifford algebras play an essential role and where real Bott Periodicity is a consequence of eight homotopy equivalences.
 He took a fundamental step forward, in that he stated the theorem in terms of the general linear groups of real and complex Banach algebras, and not just compact spaces, though his proof was rather sketchy.
 (See also Milnor \cite{M3}).
-This was followed by several detailed papers by Max Karoubi (cf. \cite {K68} ).
-Karoubi generalized the Periodicity theorem to Banach categories and Banach rings, proving periodicity in detail.
+This was followed by several detailed papers by Max Karoubi (cf. \cite {K68}).
+Karoubi generalized the Periodicity Theorem to Banach categories and Banach rings, proving periodicity in detail.
 Karoubi and Orlando Villamayor (\cite{KV}, \cite{KV71} ) explored its relationship to algebraic $K$-theory.
-A few years later Karoubi introduced Hermitian $K$-theory (\cite{Knumber14}, \cite{Knumber29}).
-Karoubi anticipated many of the results that we use in this paper.
-In particular, the idea of desuspension was used to produce the negative algebraic $K$-theory groups developed by Bass.
+A few years later Karoubi introduced Hermitian $K$-theory (\cite{Knumber14}, \cite{Knumber29}), where he proved what he called ``A Fundamental Theorem" which is another road to Bott Periodicity (see the introduction to \cite{Knumber14}).
+This theorem has important consequences nowadays in algebraic geometry and in quadratic forms over any field, not just the field of real numbers.
+Karoubi anticipated many of the results that we use in this {\BS}.
+In particular, the idea of desuspension was used to produce the negative algebraic $K$-theory groups developed by Bass (\cite{Bass}, 1988)

-The first major application of complex $K$-theory for $C^*$-algebras was the (1973) work of Brown-Douglas-Fillmore, answering a question of Paul Halmos.
+The first major application of complex $K$-theory for $C^*$-algebras was the work of Brown-Douglas-Fillmore ( \cite{BDF1}(1973), \cite{BDF2}(1977) ), answering a question of Paul Halmos.
 Suppose that $T$ is an essentially normal operator.\footnote{meaning that $T$ is a bounded operator on complex Hilbert space and $T^*T - TT^*$ is a compact operator.} When is $T$ the sum of a normal operator and a compact operator?
 The answer turns out to depend upon the complex $K$- homology theory of the essential spectrum of the operator and hence was best described in $C^*$-algebra terms.
-(Initially this involved their functor $Ext(X)$, which was isomorpic to $K_1(X)$, but then their work was tied to the groups $KK_*(A,B)$ for $C^*$-algebras $A$ and $B$ of Gennadi Kasparov, which definitely required complex $K$-theory for $C^*$-algebras.\footnote{The $KK$-groups to which we refer are a two-variable generalization of complex $K$-theory for $C^*$-algebras in several senses.
-For example, $KK_*(\CC , B) \cong K_*(B)$ and $KK_1(C^\CC (X), \CC ) \cong Ext(X)$.
-The Kasparov groups are also defined for real Banach algebras and there are equivariant groups as well. }
+(Initially this involved their functor $Ext(X)$ for the essential spectrum $X$, a compact subset of the plane, which was isomorphic to $K_1(X)$, but then their work was tied to the groups $KK_*(A,B)$ for $C^*$-algebras $A$ and $B$ of Gennadi Kasparov, which definitely required complex $K$-theory for $C^*$-algebras.

 This success led to a spectacular flowering of work in functional analysis in the 1970's that continues, using complex $K$-theory and Kasparov theory as primary tools.
 For example, the on-going classification of simple, separable, nuclear complex $C^*$-algebras relies heavily upon the Elliott invariant, which is built on complex $K$-theory.